Blog Header Bg New

 The Differences Between OSHA 301, 300, and 300A

-The Occupational Safety and Health Administration (OSHA) was developed in 1971 to set and enforce a standard level of safe working conditions and prevent workplace injuries, illness, and work-related fatalities.
-And since its implementation, OSHA has helped to reduce workplace fatalities by 60%, while workplace injury and illness rates have dropped by 40%.
-A key factor as to why OSHA has been so successful is its injury tracking application and recordkeeping requirements.
-A byproduct of these efforts is the OSHA forms 300, 300A, and 301.
+The Occupational Safety and Health Administration (OSHA) was established in 1971 with a mandate to set and enforce safe working conditions and prevent workplace injuries, illnesses, and fatalities.
+Since its founding, OSHA has helped reduce workplace fatalities by more than 60%, while workplace injury and illness rates have fallen by over 40%.
+A central driver of these improvements is OSHA’s injury and illness recordkeeping system — and the three forms at the heart of that system: OSHA Form 300, OSHA Form 300A, and OSHA Form 301.

 difference between osha forms 301, 300, and 300a